How I Stopped Worrying and Started Loving PyLadies

 Now you know one of the psychological barriers for women to attend tech get-togethers.

-I haven’t even started about blatant sexism, male tendency to alpha-nerding and general creepiness (if you want to witness that one, I dare you: sit for a few hours next to a woman at a drink-up and watch people talk to her after some beers).
+I haven’t even started about blatant sexism, male tendency to alpha-nerding, and general creepiness.
+If you want to witness that one first hand, I dare you: sit for a few hours next to a woman at a drink-up and watch people talk to her after some beers.
 Or worse.

 One of Python’s pillars is that we value pragmatism over purity.

-The “pure” approaches to this problem would have been to wait till women “get over it” being creeped out by creepy things and being human beings that don’t like to leave their comfort zone.
-Or that we stop being creepy and start being more welcoming.
+The “pure” solutions to this problem are to either wait until women “get over it” being humans that don’t like to leave their comfort zone.
+Or that we as a whole group stop being creepy and start being more welcoming.
+It’s not enough that you are a nice guy because one creepy or abusive person is enough to ruin an event for many.

-Obviously, the pure approach failed and if we want more women at conferences and in tech in general, we have to look for solutions elsewhere.
+It’s evident that the pure approach failed.
+So if we want more women at conferences and in tech in general, we have to look for pragmatic solutions elsewhere.

-So what is the pragmatic way?
-Let’s get back to our experiment: and let’s say you know some other white guys which you feel comfortable around and that are into basketball too.
-So how about learning your ropes with them till you get comfortable and then you can join the main gang together?
+What is the pragmatic way?
+Let’s get back to our experiment.
+And let’s say you know some other white guys like you which you feel comfortable around and that are into basketball too.
+How about learning your ropes with them till you get comfortable and then you can join the main gang together?
 You’ll have enough skills to be accepted as a player and you won’t come alone.
 Double-Win!

-And even when you’ve joined the rest, wouldn’t you appreciate to just talk to other minority guys about your minority-specific problems, because the “others” won’t get it as they never experienced it?
-It doesn’t even have to be problems either, it’s often just nice to talk to people with a similar perspective the majority lacks.
-You can observe this pretty easily on vacation when you meet someone from your country.
+Even after you’ve joined the rest, wouldn’t you appreciate to talk to other minority folks from time to time?
+Because the “others” won’t get some things you want to talk about as they never experienced it?
+It doesn’t even have to be problems either, it’s often just nice to talk to people with a similar perspective.
+You can observe this on vacation when you meet someone from your country.
 Isn’t it nice to talk to someone with a similar background from time to time?

-Now, swap basketball for Python and you’ve got various Python outreach programs and women-only meet ups at conferences which many find divisive and damaging.
+Now, swap basketball for Python.
+What you’ve got are various Python outreach programs and women-only meet ups at conferences.
+Still finding them divisive and damaging?

-Obviously, such outreach programs don’t divide our community; they incubate people which aren’t comfortable to cope with us from the beginning on and grow our community in the long term when they feel like joining us.
+Obviously, such outreach programs don’t divide our community.
+They incubate people which aren’t comfortable to cope with us from the beginning on and grow our community in the long term.

-Frankly at this point, it doesn’t really matter whose fault that is.
-Whether they’re being over-sensitive (hint: they aren’t, but if it helps you to follow my reasoning, knock yourself out) or whether we’re a bunch of assholes (most of us aren’t either).
-The fact is: we want them to enrich our community, so we have to look for pragmatic ways to get them in – even if the means don’t seem sound to us on the first sight because we don’t get it.
+It doesn’t really matter whose fault the initial discomfort is.
+Whether they’re being over-sensitive (hint: they aren’t) or whether we’re a bunch of assholes (I know you aren’t).
+The facts are these: if we want underrepresented people to enrich our community, we have to look for pragmatic ways to get them in.
+Even so, if the methods don’t seem sound to us on the first sight to us.

-“Yes, but…” discussion don’t help.
-PyLadies – and similar outreach groups – on the other hand found one of those ways.
-So thank you so much to their organizers for doing this!
+“Yes, but…” discussions don’t help.
+PyLadies – and similar outreach groups – found a way that works.
+So be thankful to their organizers for doing this!
 And again: if you know of a better way, stop shitting on their approach and go for it!
 The world isn’t binary; the more approaches, the more diversity, the better.

-And by the way, that’s also how Code of Conducts work.
+That’s also how Code of Conducts work.
 Maybe you think we don’t need them because you’ve never been affected by harassment or discrimination.
-In that case you should read this article about what a woman endured at DEF CON.
-This shit is happening today and everywhere!
-An enforced CoC it’s the only way we can show people who fear this happening to them, that they are safe with us and we genuinely care about them.
-That’s my definition of a community anyway.
+In that case, you should read this article about common incidents at DEF CON.
+This shit is happening today and everywhere no matter how hard you keep your eyes closed!
+An enforced CoC is the only way we can show people who fear this happening to them, that they are safe with us and that our care is for them genuine.